SteveJustin1963/tec-JOY/README.md

 ![](https://github.com/SteveJustin1963/tec-JOY/blob/master/pics/S1145.jpg)

-A typical jojstick has 2 10k pots for XY. by read and write 0 or 1 to a port we can charge an RC circuit. by timing the duration it takes to charge or discharge the cap we can estimate the value of R and estimate the postion. the duration = r*c. so r=dur/c.
+A typical jojstick has 2 of 10k pots for XY. by read and write 0 or 1 to a port we can charge an RC circuit. by timing the duration it takes to charge or discharge the cap we can estimate the value of R and estimate the postion. the duration = r*c. so r=dur/c.